ices-eg/wg_MGWG/state-space/Plaice/WHAM/README.md

 # American Plaice WHAM fits

-Process error on recruitment and and transitions in abuances at age over time Observation error variances estimated for all aggregate indices
+Process error on recruitment and and transitions in abundances at age over time Observation error variances estimated for all aggregate indices
 * m4: Logistic selectivity on catch and 4 surveys
 * m5: Age-specific selectivity on catch and 4 surveys